Handling Dental Trauma Before Visiting a Dentist at Off the Trace Dental!

 - Clean the wound with mild soap and warm water.

-- Visit a dentist or oral surgeon who may suture the wound if necessary.
+- Visit a dentist or oral surgeon near you who may suture the wound if necessary.

 Injury to the Jaw